Derek C. Braun, Ph.D. began teaching at Gallaudet in 1995 as a laboratory instructor and has been faculty since 2000.

 In 2006, Dr. Braun was selected to design and direct the Molecular Genetics Laboratory, Gallaudet's first biological research laboratory.
 This new laboratory was built on renovated space on the 4th floor of the Hall Memorial Building (HMB).
 Undergraduate students and summer interns perform research in the laboratory alongside deaf faculty.

-Dr. Braun's current course responsibilities include Microbiology, Pathogenic Microbiology, Evolution, Human Anatomy & Physiology, and a Research Experience practicum, where undergraduate students receive course credit for performing research alongside faculty in the laboratory.
+Dr. Braun's current course responsibilities include Genetics, Microbiology, Pathogenic Microbiology, Human Anatomy & Physiology, and a Research Experience practicum, where undergraduate students receive course credit for performing genetics research alongside Dr. Braun in the laboratory.

 Dr. Braun has been involved in the honors program for many years and was a honors student while enrolled at Gallaudet.
 He has taught Honors Introductory Biology, a Honors seminar in Bioterrorism, a Honors interdisciplinary course with Dr. Tonya Stremlau on nutrition science and American food marketing entitled 'The American Diet', and has served as an advisor and second reader for Honors senior capstone projects.

 Dr. Braun lives in Maryland with his wife, Dr. Tonya Stremlau, and their twins, a boy and a girl.
-They recently joined a rock gym to get in better shape.
+They rock climb together regularly to stay in shape.
 Dr. Braun has been skiing or snowboarding since he was 8, and has taught both of his kids to ski.

 Kedei N, Lewin NE, Géczy T, Selezneva J, Braun DC, Chen J, Herrmann MA, Heldman MR, Lim L, Mannan P, Garfield SH, Poudel YB, Cummins TJ, Rudra A, Blumberg PM, Keck GE.
 Biological Profile of the Less Lipophilic and Synthetically More Accessible Bryostatin 7 Closely Resembles That of Bryostatin 1.
 ACS Chem Biol.
 2013 Feb 1. [link]